First pig heart transplant patient dies after two months

 More recently, attention has turned toward pigs.
 Today, pig heart valves are widely used in humans, and pig skin is grafted on human burn victims.

-Pigs make for ideal donors because their organ size is similar to humans', they grow rapidly and have large litters.
+Pigs make for ideal donors because their organ size is similar to that of humans, they grow rapidly and have large litters.
 They are also already raised as a food source, so there is less controversy surrounding their organs' use compared to primates'.

 Bennett's donor pig belonged to a herd that had undergone genetic editing procedures.